Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, Borderlines.

 Titan: The elder Gods, the Titans, predated the Olympians.
 Their king, Cronus, was the father of the majority of the Olympians.
 After being dethroned by Zeus, the Titans were banished to Tartarus.
 Notable Titans include Prometheus (who gave fire to mankind), Atlas (who bears the heavens on his shoulders), and Gaea (Mother Earth).
 Name your dog Titan if you need to subjugate a giant among dogs.

-Mythical Greek Canine Monsters
+Mythical Greek Canines and Monsters Canids

 Orthrus (or Orthus): Two-headed dog and brother of Cerberus, the Sphinx, the Hydra of Lerna, and the Chimera, all whelped by the chthonic monsters Echidna and Typhon.
 He belonged to the three-bodied giant, Geryon, and he and Eurytion were charged with the guarding of Geryon’s herd of red cattle.
 Heracles' (Hercules') tenth labor involved the capture of the red cattle, and Heracles slew Orthrus, Eurytion, and Geryon to get them.
 Name your dog Orthus if you are looking for an exceptional guard dog.

-Lands of the Ancient Greeks
+Mythic Lands of the Ancient Greeks

 Troy: The high walled city that lay under siege for nine years during the Trojan War following the abduction of Helen.
 The Greeks launched a thousand ships to conquer Troy and return Helen to her home and husband King Menelaus.